 Eagle owls are an uncommon species in Britain and those living here today are widely considered to be the descendents of birds that either escaped from captivity or were deliberately released from private collections during the 19th century.
 Certainly, there are very few references to these birds in British folklore, which some take as evidence of their absence.
 Nonetheless, the World Owl Trust consider some populations in northern England are naturally occurring, having migrated from continental Europe.
 There are no official estimates for the number of Eagle owls in Britain, although some authorities have suggested as many as 40.

 That which follows is a summary of Eagle owl natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The European Eagle owl at a glance